 - Developmental education courses are not eligible for dual credit.

 - Upon completion of high school, students must submit an official final transcript showing confirmation of high school graduation before College transcripts will be released.

-- Students planning to attend Hinds once they have graduated high school will be required to submit a new HCC admissions application as a high school graduate.
+- Students planning to attend Hinds CC once they have graduated high school will be required to submit a new Hinds CC admissions application as a high school graduate.
 They should then follow all the admissions requirements of a Beginning Freshman.
 These requirements can be found under the Admissions section of our college catalog.